They say Leprechauns and the Luck of the Irish go hand in hand.

-Of course, if you were to successfully catch a Leprechaun there are many of the folklore stories, of Irish-folk has been tricked, into making three terrible wishes.
+Of course, if you were to catch a Leprechaun successfully, there are many folklore stories, of Irish folk who has been tricked, into making three terrible wishes.

-Leprechaun traps are typically made by families with children to celebrate Saint Patrick’s Day.
+Families typically make leprechaun traps with children to celebrate Saint Patrick’s Day.

 Books on how to trap Leprechauns: